gregwhitaker/proteus-s3upload-example/README.md

 An example of a streaming file upload to [Amazon S3](https://aws.amazon.com/s3/) using [Netifi Proteus](https://www.netifi.com/proteus).

 ## Prerequisites
-This example requires a running Netifi Proteus Broker.
+This example requires the following prerequisites:

+1. AWS Account

+2. AWS Access Key ID and AWS Secret Access Key configured on your machine

+3. S3 bucket configured in your AWS account that can be accessed by your keys

+1. A Running Netifi Proteus Broker

-1. Run the following command to start a Netifi Proteus Broker:
+    Run the following command to start a Netifi Proteus Broker:

         docker run \
         -p 8001:8001 \